-Jean-Claude ELLENA gave a beautiful lecture at the Mougins Museum of Classical Art at the beginning of this year.
-He took us on a trip to the land of the fabulous history of eau ce Cologne.
-What a surprise to learn how cologne was born!
+Jean-Claude ELLENA sometimes takes part in conferences at the Mougins Museum of Classical Art.
+He made us travel to the country of the fabulous history of water this Cologne.
+What a surprise to learn how eau de Cologne was born!
 What's more, its formula has remained unchanged since 1760, when it was introduced at the Court of Versailles; what incredible modernity!

 Jean-Claude Ellena, creator of modern fragrances

-President of the association for the promotion of the Musée International de la Parfumerie, he has created great successes in perfumery, notably for Hermès.
+President of the association for the promotion of the Musée International de la Parfumerie, he has created major successes in perfumery, notably for Hermès.

-- His "pure" style has given a new imprint to the modern perfumes we know today.
-More lightness and subtlety are the new trends that have replaced the heady and heavy fragrances that were nevertheless desired by the bourgeoisie of another time.
+- Its "pure" style sets a new trend in the modern perfumes we know today.
+More lightness and subtlety replace the heady and heavy fragrances that were desired by the bourgeoisie of another time.

-Not really retired, he organized as curator the exhibition "The fabulous history of eau de Cologne" which was held at the Musée international de la parfumerie in Grasse until January 5th.
+Not really retired, he is curating the exhibition "La fabuleuse histoire de l'eau de Cologne" at the Musée international de la parfumerie in Grasse until January 5th.

 - Eau de Cologne is becoming a universal product, declined by many large houses.

-In his book "L'écrivain d'odeur", published in 2017 by Nez/le Contrepoint, Jean Claude Ellena shares with us his passion for smells since his childhood.
+In his book "L'écrivain d'odeur", published in 2017 by Nez/le Contrepoint, Jean Claude Ellena shares his passion for smells since his childhood.

-- What I like about his story is the way he goes in search of the details of the fragrant flowers that we all love, but also in the search for the smells of life, less noble but rich in emotions.
+- What I like about his story is the way he goes after the character of each fragrant flower we all love.
+He is interested in all the smells of life, less noble but rich in emotions.

-- Contrary to popular belief, the perfumer writes the chemical formula of a new fragrance from memory.
-It tries to memorize each component in isolation.
-There is a real process of intellectual creation, imagined in fact before the realization of the product which will only be corrected at the margin afterwards.
-First you imagine, then you make.
+- Contrary to popular belief, the perfumer writes the chemical formula of a new perfume from memory.
+He tries to memorize each component in isolation.
+A true intellectual creative process, imagined before the product is made, will only be corrected at the margin afterwards.
+First we imagine, then we manufacture.

 Coming soon to the International Museum of Perfumery in GRASSE